saal-core/doc-analyzer-llm/docker/HOW_TO_USE_DOCKER.md

 </tr>
 </table>

-Go to `http://localhost:3001` and you are now using ASK AFADI AI!
+Go to `http://localhost:3001` and you are now using Digital Guide!
 All your data and progress will persist between container rebuilds or pulls from Docker Hub.

 ## How to use the user interface